RuiyingChenBioinfo/Seurcery/README.md

 <details> <summary> Note about package development </summary>

-Seurcery is under active development, so you may run into errors and small typos.
-We welcome users to write GitHub issues to report bugs, ask for help, and to request potential enhancements.
+Seurcery is actively being developed.
+You may occasionally encounter bugs or minor documentation issues.
+GitHub issues are welcome for bug reports, usage questions, and feature suggestions.

 </details>